digidem/digital-democracy.org/_posts/blog/2020-06-23-indigenous-cartography-decolonizing-mapmaking.md

 title: Indigenous Cartography & Decolonizing Mapmaking
 published: true
 date: 2020-06-24T15:56:39.569Z
-excerpt: What kind of world are we building with our maps?
+excerpt: "What kind of world are we building with our maps?
 How many of us take the time to ask this when we sit down with our tools (whether pen & paper or state of the art software) to draw our polygons and lines?
-And yet to make a map — and publish it, or define a congressional district with it, or profile where protests for Black Lives Matter are happening — is an act that affects the world.
-With our maps, we can reify old biases, or we can open people’s hearts.
-We can further entrench corrupt power systems, or we can call for a more just future.
+And yet to make a map — and publish it, or define a congressional district with it, or profile where protests for Black Lives Matter are happening — is an act that affects the world. "
 author: Emily Jacobi
 image: /assets/achuar-map-excerpt.jpg
 tags: